 How It Works

-- Once you contact Access North and you are found to qualify for the project, our ramp project supervisor will do a site visit to determine if a ramp is your best solution.
+- Once you contact Access North, an Independent Living Specialist will make an appointment with you to discuss options such as financing sources and modifications needed to make your home accessible.
+If a ramp is deemed necessary, our Access Coordinator will do a site visit to determine if a ramp is your best solution.

 If your home is "rampable", he will design your ramp.